Language: EN

 Dictionary<keyType, valueType> dictionaryName;

-For example, if we want to create a Dictionary that stores people’s names and ages, we can use the following syntax:
+For example, if we want to create a Dictionary that stores people’s names and their ages, we can use the following syntax:

 Dictionary<string, int> ages = new Dictionary<string, int>();